Our relief project continues to support Ukrainians. Here is the story of how we helped four boarding houses for the elderly in the Kyiv region.

 During hostilities witnessed in the Kyiv region, the village of Vorzel, where one of the ‘Lyubov’ boarding houses is located, came under Russian attack and occupation.
 And with this came the necessity to urgently evacuate people to the Brovary district, find additional premises for their resettlement and ensure suitable medical and mental health care was available.
 The EXMO Save Ukraine relief project undertook the responsibility to address these issues.
 We financed the rent of the new house, paid for utilities and provided salaries for employees.
 Furthermore, we purchased a generator along with special equipment, medicines, wheelchairs, beds, mattresses, food and other basic necessities.

 The total amount of financial assistance we have already provided to four ‘Lyubov’ houses in Vorzel, Brovary, Zazimya and Litky, is UAH 1,200,000.

-“Thanks to the EXMO Save Ukraine Relief Fund, elderly people are living in proper housing conditions, provided with sufficient medical care and balanced nutrition.
-Our management is immensely grateful to the EXMO fund and its employees.
+“Thanks to EXMO Save Ukraine, elderly people are living in proper housing conditions, provided with sufficient medical care and balanced nutrition.
+Our management is immensely grateful to the EXMO relief project and its employees.
 Special thanks to EXMO employee and volunteer, Eleonora Zolotaryova, for her prompt response.
-The number of people who need help is continuously growing, so without the support of the EXMO Save Ukraine Relief Fund, it would have been very difficult for us to provide the required assistance to such a large number of people,” commented Andriy Skovpen, Head of the ‘Lyubov’ boarding house for the elderly.
+The number of people who need help is continuously growing, so without the support of EXMO Save Ukraine, it would have been very difficult for us to provide the required assistance to such a large number of people,” commented Andriy Skovpen, Head of the ‘Lyubov’ boarding house for the elderly.